isiakpereaghogho/biodiversity_in_national_park/README.md

 Massive missingness in conservation_status (96.7% Not Listed).
 This will bias conclusions.
 I recommend enriching the dataset with authoritative conservation status sources (IUCN Red List, national lists) for missing species to have robust results.

 Species name matching: I used scientific_name as the join key.
-If names have synonyms or spelling variants, consider taxonomic name resolution (e.g., GBIF backbone) for more accurate merges.

 Re-run the association test excluding 'No status' and present adjusted results.